welch/seasonal/README.md

   * `seasonal.periodogram` -- periodogram for raw or detrended data

-It is not the aim of this package to construct explanatory models for complete data sets as these commands do -- you would be _much_ better served building a proper STL or ARIMA model in R. But these executables are convenient for exploring seasonal's behavior and for troubleshooting surprises during use.
+It is not the aim of this package to construct explanatory models for complete data sets as these commands do in their demonstration data sets.
+You would be _much_ better served building a proper STL or ARIMA model in R. But these executables are convenient for exploring seasonal's behavior and for troubleshooting surprises during use.

 Quick Start
 -----------